Mariusthvdb/custom-icon-color/README.md

 around that by creating template sensors for those entities, which you can again customize in HA.

 ### Not all Lovelace cards are equal
 Not all core HA cards use the same icon handling.
-Because of that custom-ui cards like
+Because of that cards like
 * [Picture-glance card](https://www.home-assistant.io/dashboards/picture-glance/)
 * [Tile card](https://www.home-assistant.io/dashboards/tile/)
 * [Statistic card](https://www.home-assistant.io/dashboards/statistic/)